pixelated/pixelated-user-agent/CONTRIBUTING.md

 * Security review
 * Translations

+## I think I might be able to hack together a quick-and-dirty lo-fi solution for the issue I’m working with… what do I do?

+Do it the easy way first, and submit a pull request as a “work in progress” as soon as you have a quick-and-dirty solution (or even an unfinished solution) — that means you can get feedback from the other developers about whether you’re heading in the right direction sooner rather than later.
+Include “WIP” (work in progress) in the description of your pull request and ask for review, or feedback on anything specific.

 ## Translating UI

 Anyone can contribute with Pixelated translating our user interface and making it accessible for more people.
 To learn how to contribute to Pixelated's translations, see the [Translations page](https://github.com/pixelated/pixelated-user-agent/wiki/Translating-Pixelated).